rohitsainik/make-it-rain/README.md

-# flutter-examples
+# make-it-rain

-some of my flutter example projects
+it is simple flutter example application using basic flutter widgets and performing a simple mathemetical application to add the values goven by user.